 There are a lot of myths about private colleges.
 We encourage you to take a few minutes to learn how private colleges like The College of Idaho offer a great education at an affordable cost.

-According to the U.S. Department of Education’s College Scorecard the average annual cost for a C of I education is $18,541, which is only slightly higher than the national median and less than almost every regional private college or university.
+According to the U.S. Department of Education’s College Scorecard, the average annual cost for a College of Idaho education is $18,541, which is only slightly higher than the national median and less than almost every regional private college or university.
 In fact, it's even within $3,000 of about half the regional public colleges and universities.

-Additionally, 64% of full-time C of I students receive their bachelor’s degree within 6 years, a significantly higher graduation rate than most public institutions and higher than any other public or private institution in Idaho.
-Because C of I students graduate faster than their peers in Idaho they are more likely to avoid extra years of tuition and begin their careers earlier.
+Additionally, 64% of full-time College of Idaho students receive their bachelor’s degree within 6 years, a significantly higher graduation rate than most public institutions, and higher than any other public or private institution in Idaho.
+Because College of Idaho students graduate faster than their peers in Idaho they are more likely to avoid extra years of tuition and begin their careers earlier.

 The College of Idaho is a less expensive option when comparing net price to other private colleges in the Northwest.
-The cost of a C of I education has remained relatively stable in recent years, with two consecutive years of 3% tuition increases, whereas Idaho’s four-year public schools have experiences annual increases between 4% and 8.4%.
+The cost of education at the College has remained relatively stable in recent years, with two consecutive years of 3% tuition increases, whereas Idaho’s four-year public schools have experienced annual increases between 4% and 8.4%.

-The College of Idaho believes diversity is critical to educating students for a global stage.
-We actively work to recruit students from all backgrounds to promote dialogue and learning between cultures, beliefs and backgrounds.
+The College of Idaho believes diversity is critical to educating students on a global stage.
+We actively work to recruit students from all backgrounds to promote dialogue and learning between cultures, beliefs, and backgrounds.

-- More than 10% of C of I students are international, representing 53 countries.
+- More than 10% of students at the College are international, representing over 70 countries.

-- More than 30% of students are first-generation college students.
+- More than 30% of the students are first-generation college students.

 - We recently established an endowed chair in Judaic Studies, the first such chair in the Intermountain West.
 The work of the chair includes promoting greater interfaith dialogue and understanding.

-The average total indebtedness of a College of Idaho graduate is $24,939, virtually the same as graduates of Idaho’s public colleges and universities.
+The average total indebtedness of a College of Idaho graduate is $24,939, virtually the same as for graduates of Idaho’s public colleges and universities.
 The loan default rate of C of I students is 3.2%, compared to the national default rate of 13.4%.
-That means C of I students have comparable debt but are able to pay it off more easily.
+That means College of Idaho students have comparable debt but are able to pay it off more easily.

-- C of I graduates include seven Rhodes Scholars, three Marshall Scholars, 11 Truman and Goldwater Scholars, three governors, a Pulitzer Prize-winning historian, an Academy Award-winning composer, the co-discoverer of Vitamin B12 and the co-founder of Patagonia Outerwear.
+- Graduates of the College include seven Rhodes Scholars, three Marshall Scholars, 11 Truman and Goldwater Scholars, three governors, a Pulitzer Prize-winning historian, an Academy Award-winning composer, the co-discoverer of Vitamin B12 and the co-founder of Patagonia Outerwear.

 - In 2010, workers with a bachelor's degree or higher earned an average of more than $78,000 per year.
 Workers with an associate's degree earned approximately $49,000 per year.
 Those without a high school diploma averaged approximately $29,000 per year.